fltk-rs/fltk-rs/README.md

 ```

 ### Events
-**Event handling must be done after the drawing is done and the main window shown.**
+**Event handling must be done after the drawing is done and the main window shown.
+And must be done in fn main()**

 Events can be handled using the set_callback method (as above) or the available fltk::app::set_callback() free function, which will handle the default trigger of each widget(like clicks for buttons).
 For custom event handling, the handle() method can be used:
 ```rust